fipro78/osgi-ds-getting-started-pde/tutorials/getting-started-with-osgi-declarative-services.md

         </p>
     - Click _Finish_
     - If you do not see the tabs at the bottom of the recently opened editor with name _org.fipro.inverter.api_, close the editor and open the  _pde.bnd_ file in the project _org.fipro.inverter.api_.
-        - Switch to the _pde.bnd_ tab and verify the content
+        - Switch to the _pde.bnd_ tab
+          - Add the `-runee` instruction to create the requirement on Java 17
             ```
             Bundle-Name: Inverter Service API
             Bundle-SymbolicName: org.fipro.inverter.api
             Bundle-Vendor:
             Bundle-Version: 1.0.0.qualifier
+            -runee: JavaSE-17
             ```

 _**Note:**_